nix-community/developer-workshop/2023-11-report/index.md

 ## Topics

-On the second workshop day, with a smaller group due to participants' time constraints (and also some exhaustion from the first two sessions), we re-evaluated the collections of user types and objects and were tasked to find 9 topics and refine the objects of interests that belong to these topics, but without a particular order.
+On the second workshop day, we re-evaluated the collections of user types and objects.
+We were tasked to find 9 topics and refine the objects of interests that belong to these topics, but without a particular order.
+We were smaller group due to participants' time constraints and fatigue from the first two sessions.

 The following topics were identified:
 - Downloads